rick79/AoC2024/README.md

 # Advent of Code 2024
 Trying to learn Julia this year.
 ## Day 1: Historian Hysteria
-Staring with two easy problems.
-You have two lists of locations (numbers) and want to compare how similar they are.
-Both part one and part two were solved in one line each after the input was parsed.
 Learned about broadcasting and working with arrays in Julia.

 ## Day 2: Red-Nosed Reports
-Another day with simple problems.
 Learned about constructing arrays comprehensiouns ([x for x in y]).
 I foresee that my code will be less readable from now on.

 ## Day 3: Mull It Over
-This day was solved easily with regex.
 Learned how to use regex in Julia and how to work with matrices.

 ## Day 4: Ceres Search
-Day 4 was a xmas mess.
-Not that the problems were that hard, just that my solution was tedious.
-You are given a matrix with characters and want to search for the word XMAS written in different directions.
-Solved both part one and part two by iterating through thea matrix looking for patterns using conditional statements.
 Learned about the shorthand condition && dothisiftrue.
 My code will from now on be even less readable.

 ## Day 5: Print Queue
-You are given a set of rules that defines an order of numbers in a sequence and a list of number sequences.
 Learned about anonymous functions as arguments.

 ## Day 6: Guard Gallivant
 Learned about using tuples and unpacking tuples returned from functions.
 Also learned that sometimes sets are much more efficient (went from ~ 18 s to ~ 0.5 s for part to by just switching an array to a set).